tanjeffreyz/github-statistics/README.md

 ## Features
 ### Live Statistics
-The statistics are queried from GitHub's **GraphQL** API using a Java program, which automatically runs once every day via a scheduled GitHub Action workflow.
+The statistics are queried from GitHub's **GraphQL** API using a Java program, which automatically runs twice every day via a scheduled GitHub Action workflow.
 Since GitHub Statistics has an access token (from an environment secret), it can collect private statistics about the user as well as their repositories, allowing for a more accurate summary of their contributions.